CanonicalLtd/maas-docs/en/api.md

 be managed by default.

 Only managed subnets allow DHCP to be enabled on their related dynamic ranges.
-(Thus, dynamic ranges become "informational only"; an indication that another DHCP server is currently handling them, or that MAAS will handle them when the subnet is enabled for management.)
+(Thus, dynamic ranges become \"informational only\"; an indication that another DHCP server is currently handling them, or that MAAS will handle them when the subnet is enabled for management.)

 Managed subnets do not allow IP allocation by default.
-The meaning of a "reserved" IP range is reversed for an unmanaged subnet.
-(That is, for managed subnets, "reserved" means "MAAS cannot allocate any IP address within this reserved block".
-For unmanaged subnets, "reserved" means "MAAS must allocate IP addresses only from reserved IP ranges."
+The meaning of a
+\"reserved\" IP range is reversed for an unmanaged subnet.
+(That is, for managed subnets, \"reserved\" means \"MAAS cannot allocate any IP address within this reserved block\".
+For unmanaged subnets,
+\"reserved\" means \"MAAS must allocate IP addresses only from reserved IP ranges.\"

 **Success**